 Key Subsectors in the Medical Cannabis Ecosystem

 The global medical cannabis movement is quickly shaking up the biotechnology/pharma, hemp & CBD and agri-tech sectors.
 Today, the movement is buoyed by the tailwinds of favourable legislation, social acceptable and medical recognition.
-To further explore this theme, in this piece we delve into the four sub-sectors that we seek to target in our Rize Medical Cannabis and Life Sciences UCITS ETF.
+To further explore this theme, in this piece, we examine the four sub-sectors that we seek to capture in our Rize Medical Cannabis and Life Sciences UCITS ETF.
 We also deep-dive into our transparent, publicly-available exclusion list methodology whereby we remove companies using a two-tier due diligence process that are deemed to be either non-compliant with state or federal law and/or directly involved in the production and/or distribution of cannabis for the recreational (adult-use) consumer market.

 - Big Pharma

 Companies in this sector have a significant proportion of their revenues derived from, and/or a significant proportion of their expenditures associated with the research of cannabinoids, the endocannabinoid system and the development and sale of medical cannabis and/or pharmaceutical products that treat a variety of medical symptoms and conditions.
 Such companies use synthetic or biological processes, organisms, cells or cellular components to create new medical breakthroughs and technologies, or to improve old ones.
 Companies in this category may engage in a variety of activities but many will have a strong research and development focus on activities such as new delivery methods, novel formulations, patent generation, and similar end-goals which have medical applications.

 This sector also includes vertically-integrated companies which cultivate cannabis and/or produce and sell cannabis and/or cannabis-derived products predominantly for medical / therapeutic use, biotech research and/or the production of pharmaceutical products.